 Doctors are working to learn more about islet cell tumors, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

-In addition to anti-angiogenesis therapies, new drugs that block the mTOR pathway (see the Treatment Options section), as well as other signaling pathways important in the survival, growth, and spread of islet cell tumors, are also being studied.
+Other targeted therapies.
+In addition to anti-angiogenesis therapies, new drugs that block the mTOR pathway, as well as other signaling pathways important in the survival, growth, and spread of islet cell tumors, are also being studied.

-One other technique that has been actively explored, and is used most notably in Europe, involves attaching radioactive substances to somatostatin analogues.
+Peptide receptor radionuclide therapy.
+This technique involves attaching radioactive substances to somatostatin analogues.
 This is similar in principle to octreotide scanning used for the diagnosis of an islet cell tumor, except in this case the radioactive substances being used, such as Yttrium-90, have the ability to destroy islet cell tumor cells.
-This approach is known as peptide receptor radionuclide therapy.
+Peptide receptor radionuclide therapy is being actively explored and is used most notably in Europe.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .